Travel.State.Gov >

 Messages regarding weather-related events are posted here and on the Embassy/Consulate General website.

 While in Vietnam you are subject to Vietnamese laws.
 U.S. citizenship will not help you avoid arrest or prosecution.
 If you violate local laws, even unknowingly, you may be arrested, expelled, or imprisoned.
+You may also be barred from departing Vietnam during a potentially lengthy criminal investigation.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

 Vietnamese authorities routinely do not provide timely notification of the arrest of a U.S. citizen to the U.S. Embassy or Consulate General or approval for consular officials to visit U.S. citizens.
 The delays for both – particularly for access – can take several weeks.
-Note that if you enter Vietnam with a non-U.S. passport, the Government of Vietnam has different notification and access responsibilities for the U.S. Embassy or Consulate General.
 See our webpage for further information.

 Small-scale, peaceful protests occasionally occur in Vietnam’s major cities, but large-scale demonstrations are rare.
 As in any country, you should avoid large protests, as they can become violent with little or no warning.